alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

 Employment Insurance
 --------------------

-Objective of this section is to enable you to Identify the following Employment Insurance components:
+Objective of this section is to enable you to identify the following Employment Insurance components:
  Who must pay Employment Insurance premiums
  Types of employment subject to Employment Insurance premiums  Types of employment not subject to Employment Insurance premiums